attilaszasz/vonage-homeassistant/README.md

 ### HACS (Recommended)

 1. Open HACS in your Home Assistant instance
+2. Click on "Integrations"
-2. Click the three dots menu in the top right corner
+3. Click the "+" button in the bottom right corner
-3. Select "Custom repositories"
-4. Add this repository URL: `https://github.com/attilaszasz/vonage-homeassistant`
-5. Select category: "Integration"
-6. Click "Add"
-7. Click the "+" button to add integration
-8. Search for "Vonage"
+4. Search for "Vonage"
-9. Install the integration
+5. Click "Download" to install the integration
-10. Restart Home Assistant
+6. Restart Home Assistant

 ### Manual Installation